chmaha/DebianProAudio/README.md

 ## Full In-depth Guide

-### 1. Install a flavor of Ubuntu (or other favorite Ubuntu-based or Debian-based distro)
+### 1. Install Debian 12 (or other favorite Ubuntu-based or Debian-based distro)

 To make your life easier, install either Ubuntu Studio or AVLinux.
 Almost all of the following tweaks are taken care of.
-Otherwise, pick a regular distro such as Ubuntu, MXLinux, Debian etc.
+Otherwise, pick a regular distro such as Debian, Ubuntu, MXLinux, etc.

-### 2. Install a low-latency kernel (Ubuntu-based)
+### 2b.
+Install a low-latency kernel (Ubuntu-based)

 ```shell
 sudo apt update && sudo apt upgrade -y